Guichen Bay: Extent and description

 Guichen Bay lies between Cape Thomas at its northern extremity and Cape Dombey at its southern extremity on the south-east coast of South Australia.
 The east side of the bay which runs for a distance of about 6 nmi to the south of Cape Thomas is formed by a sandy beach known as Long Beach.
 The bay’s south shore consists of ‘rocky points and sandy bays’ with ‘drying rocks extend a short distance offshore’.
 Within the bay, the water depth ranges from 9.1 m to 11 m over a large part of the bay.
 A rocky point known as Boatswain Point projects south for a distance of about 0.75 nmi to the east southeast of Cape Thomas while at the south end of the bay, there is a rocky point known as Robe Point.

 A number of navigation aids are located around Cape Dombey at the bay’s south end.
 These consist of a lighthouse known as the Robe Lighthouse on Cape Dombey, a flashing light located near Commodore Point on the ocean coastline to the immediate south of Cape Dombey, and two lights within the bay - a light marking the end of the breakwater at the entrance of the Lake Butler marina in Robe and a flashing light near Robe Point.
 Prior to the erection of the Robe Lighthouse in 1972, the sole navigational aid available for navigating in Robe was a Daymark in the form of an obelisk painted with red and white bands which is known as the Robe Obelisk.

 History

 The Bungandidj people were living in the Robe region prior to the arrival of Europeans.

 The bay was first charted in 1802 by Baudin and Péron of the Baudin expedition.
 Baudin named the bay Ances des Albatross, but this was revised after his death, in Freycinet's publication, to Guichen Bay to honour French war hero Luc Urbain de Bouëxic, comte de Guichen.

-In the 1830s, Bungandidj woman "Black Maggie" was the first indigenous inhabitant encountered by European men, probably whalers, sealers or sailors visiting the area several years before the South Australian province was proclaimed or settled by Europeans.
+In the 1830s, Bungandidj woman "Black Maggie" was the first indigenous inhabitant encountered by European men, probably whalers, sealers or sailors visiting the area several years before the Province of South Australia was proclaimed.